 - ¼ cup toasted sunflower seeds

 - ¼ cup dried mulberries

 - Combine all of the ingredients and serve.

 A great snack for children and adults.
 For the dried fruits, use any combination of figs, apricots, peaches, raisins, currants and mulberries.
-Nuts can included roasted hazelnuts, almonds, walnuts, pistachios, cashews, chick peas, watermelon seeds and pumpkin seeds.
+Nuts can included roasted hazelnuts, almonds, walnuts, pistachios, cashews, peanuts, watermelon seeds and pumpkin seeds.

 Amount Per Serving: Calories: 187Total Fat: 17.3gSaturated Fat: 1.7gCholesterol: 0mgSodium: 82mgCarbohydrates: 13.1gFiber: 3.4gSugar: 5.5gProtein: 6.6g

 PS If you try this recipe, why not leave a star rating in the recipe card right below and/or a review in the comment section further down the page?
 I always appreciate your feedback.